Skip to main content Skip to navigation

 Explore our Economics, Politics and International Studies degree at Warwick

-Our Economics, Politics and International Studies (BSc/BA) crosses subject boundaries, combining economics and political analysis.
+Our Economics, Politics and International Studies course (BSc/BA) crosses subject boundaries, combining economics and political analysis.
 It enables you to contextualise economic theory and practice within national and global political structures and behaviour.
 It also gives a rounded perspective of how governments, companies and individuals function in the 21st century, with up-to-date analysis and debate of key events.

 General entry requirements